F88/promidas/lib/repository/docs/USAGE.md

 - **Detail view by id with in-memory cache**
     - When rendering a list, fill the repository with all prototypes from the list response.
-    - On a detail page or modal, first call `repo.getPrototypeFromSnapshotById(id)`.
+    - On a detail page or modal, first call `repo.getPrototypeFromSnapshotByPrototypeId(id)`.
     - If the prototype is not found in the store, fall back to a single-item fetch (using the client directly or extending the repository), insert it into the store, and then render it.